 Succession Planning - Crofting

-The video below by former Commissioner Mr I G MacDonald is full of good advice about croft succession.
+This video by former Commissioner Mr I G MacDonald is full of good advice about croft succession.
 The video covers important issues such as: do you want to undertake a living transfer; or, do you want to state who you wish your croft to go to in your Will.
 Life is uncertain so we would always recommend that any croft tenant or owner occupier has an up to date Will that makes their wishes known.

 Do you know your status?